cjekel/tindetheus/README.md

 You can now store all default optional parameters in the config.txt!
 This means you can set your starting distance, number of likes, and image_batch size without manually specifying the options each time.
 This is an example config.txt file:
 ```
 facebook_token = XXXXXXX  # your facebook token hash
+# alternatively you can use the XAuthToken
+XAuthToken = xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxx
 model_dir = 20170512-110547  # the location of your facenet model directory
 # see https://github.com/davidsandberg/facenet#pre-trained-models for other
 # pretrained facenet models